 Santa Barbara Education Foundation Summer School

-Now in its fifth year, the Santa Barbara Education Foundation’s Summer School is offering in-class and online classes to students entering grades 9 through 12 who want to get ahead.
+Now in its sixth year, the Santa Barbara Education Foundation’s Summer School is offering in-class and online classes to students entering grades 9 through 12 who want to get ahead.
 Students can earn five to ten units of high school credit, which allows them to improve their GPA and acquire the flexibility to take more advanced classes or more electives in the school year.
 These are intensive regular high school academic courses; they are not college level or remediation courses.
 SBEF Summer School classes meet or exceed California Standards, follow the SBUSD curriculum, and are taught only by credentialed teachers.
 Most courses meet A-G requirements.
 Summer school is fast-paced and rigorous and a successful student experience is the result of working hard each and every day.
 Our principal, teachers, and staff are dedicated to students receiving a quality educational experience.
 A grade will be issued for each course and that grade will be included on the student’s transcript.
 In-class courses will be hosted on the San Marcos High School campus, but will be open to all high school students, including incoming freshman, regardless of what school they attend.

 - We accept payment in cash, check, money order and credit card (VISA and MasterCard).